quanal/Captain-Commando/docs/final.md

 Build up the environment with various types of objects:

-Built up a maze with size of 80x80, with gap, walls surrounded
+Built up a maze with size of 80x80, with gap, walls surrounded:
-Code:

 <br>
 ''' + self.drawWalls() + '''